shved90/preact-main/README.md

 * Consider Tailwind theming to fully work with light/dark.
 Either add a whole bunch of classes for each theme in every component which sounds _insane_, or rewrite the way colors are managed, might require restyling a whole bunch of stuff.
 Here's a basic [tut](https://www.devgem.io/posts/mastering-tailwind-css-v4-implementing-dynamic-light-and-dark-themes-effortlessly)
 * Consider [ssr](https://preactjs.com/guide/v10/server-side-rendering/), react-iso [supports](https://github.com/preactjs/preact-iso) it, netlify might not, chew some docs
 * Make mastodon.me linking work to reflect on mastodon profile
-* Dont forget favico, dynamic metadata and tab titles
+* Update metadata with simple images and figure out metadata for hardcoded projects

 ### Settings?